 Breakfast at the Moby is an event, beginning with a steaming plate of plump oysters, harvested fresh from Willapa Bay, just a few steps behind the hotel.
 Lightly sautéed with herbs fresh from the landscaped organic garden, the oysters are served at their briny perfection.

-If you’re lucky, you might have the chance to meet long time friends of the hotel, Larry Warnberg and his wife Sandy, who own and operate the oyster farm just up the road.
-Larry was kind enough to take me out at low tide and show me the ropes, or in this case the stakes, of raising the succulent pacific oyster.
+If you’re lucky, you might have the chance to meet long-time friends of the hotel, Larry Warnberg and his wife Sandy, who own and operate the Oysterville Sea Farms just up the road.
+Larry was kind enough to take me out at low tide and show me the ropes, or in this case the stakes, of raising the succulent Pacific oyster.

 (By the way, the Moby Dick Oyster Farm uses the same chemical-free methods of farming for the oysters harvested just behind the hotel.)